ChrisDobson/nc-news/README.md

 You can view the hosted application here: [Northcoders News](https://northcoders-app.netlify.app/).

 The purpose of this project was to demonstrate my understanding of making a C.R.U.D application from a frontend perspective.
 Northcoders News is intended to be a social news aggregation, web content rating and discussion website.
-The homepage informs users that they are logged in as *tickle122*; I hardcoded this username, because user authentication was not the purpose of this task.
+The homepage informs users that they are logged in as *guest*; I hardcoded this username, because user authentication was not the purpose of this task.

 Northcoders News has articles which are divided into topics and each article has user-curated ratings from upvotes and downvotes using my backend [API](https://my-nc-news-2zd4.onrender.com/api).
 Users can also add and delete comments about an article.
 On the homepage, a 'sort by' bar allows users to change the order in which information is displayed.